 Surviving your stint?
 There’s no time for detailed verbal reports as it’s time to get back to your cell.
 Soon the prison cell door will slam shut followed by the rattling of keys as you’re locked in.
 The lights will go out.
 Darkness and a cell mate will be your only companions until the morning.
 You may hear some screams, some snoring or your cell mate sleep-talking and revealing their darkest secrets.
 Hold onto your sanity, take it one day at a time and keep your enemies close.
 Survival tips for being a resident of Wentworth Detention Centre.

 Enjoyed the post?
-A nostalgic collection of stories featuring a fun and factual look back at British advertising, leisure and entertainment from the 70s and 80s are featured in the new hardback book, Section N Underpass.
-Get the rundown here by clicking the front cover below:
+A fun and factual look back at great British brands, advertising, leisure and entertainment from the 70s and 80s are featured in the hardback book, Section N Underpass.
+Get the rundown by clicking the front cover below: